-Hiking back pain: a hot topic!
+Hiking back pain: a hot (as in "ouch") topic!

 I receive many types of questions about hiking pain.
 Here's a response to one hiker's question about post-hiking pain in the upper back and neck: